azimmern/shakespeare_summer21/README.md

 We will use Slack to share questions, posts, thoughts and to communicate as a group outside of synchronous class time.
 We will NOT be using Sakai.

 ### Accommodations
-Any student with University-approved accommodations should speak with me within the first ten days of class to discuss their individual situation.
+Any student with University-approved accommodations should speak with me within the first ten days of class to discuss their individual situation. <br>

 ## Texts: